Coal-laden vessel sinks in Bhairab

 The price of the coal onboard MV Purbanchal-7 is estimated to be around Tk 1.35 crore, reports our Jashore correspondent quoting Jagadish Chandra Mandal, sales officer of M/s JHM Group, an importer.

-Master of the ship Mofizur Rahman said due to the low tide early in the morning, the vessel began to tilt.
-Water started getting into the ship around 3:30am and the ship slowly sank in the river.
+Master of the ship Mofizur Rahman said due to the low tide early in the morning, the vessel began to list.
+The vessel started taking in water around 3:30am and the ship slowly sank.

 The crew onboard the vessel were safe.

-Mandal said the coal was imported from Indonesia and brought to Mongla port via cargo ship.
+Mandal said the coal was imported from Indonesia and brought to Mongla port by a cargo ship.

 A small amount of the coal was unloaded to a lighter vessel on the morning of January 14.